ARM-software/astc-encoder/README.md

 guidelines that should be followed when compressing data using `astcenc`.
 It covers:

-* How to efficiently encoding data with fewer than 4 channels.
+* How to efficiently encode data with fewer than 4 channels.
 * How to efficiently encode normal maps, sRGB data, and HDR data
 * Coding equivalents to other compression formats.